 Abbreviations : Report Help

-Ipomoviruses are distinguished from other genera by their mode of transmission being whiteflies, and by phylogenetic analyses.
+Ipomoviruses are distinguished from members of other genera by their mode of transmission being by whiteflies, and by their separate branching on phylogenetic analyses.

 Virions are flexuous filaments 800–950 nm long.